brainstormforce/wp-spectra/readme.txt

 == Changelog ==

+= 2.0.8 =
+* Fix: Post Carousel/Grid/Masonry - Inaccurate font size for 'Read More' link was displayed in the editor for tablet preview (when mobile and tablet font sizes were set).

 = 2.0.7 - FRIDAY, 26th AUGUST 2022 =
 * Improvement: Added Legacy Labels in the Editor Block Inserter.
 * Improvement: Updated the design of inactive block/extension tabs in the admin dashboard.